imrany/mpesa-api/README.md

 ## callback url
-Response sent to the secure callback url is the transaction is successful
+Response sent to the secure callback url is the transaction is successful.
+The CallBack URL should be a valid secure URL that can be used to receive notifications from M-Pesa API.
+It's the endpoint to which the results will be sent by M-Pesa API.
 ```json
 {
    "Body": {